ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering

-Due to the quantization in the encoding step of the VQ-VAE, even small image perturbations can lead to entirely different tokens being predicted for a large fraction of the tokens (since it is sufficient that the perturbation moves the latent presentation closer to another token in the codebook).
-This sensitivity of the token reconstruction leads to poor robustness under image perturbations, because similar tokens are randomly assigned to either red or green sets.
-Thus, we examine clustering tokens in the codebook by their embeddings to improve robustness.
+Due to the quantization in the encoding step of the VQ-VAE, even small image perturbations can lead to entirely different tokens being predicted for a large fraction of the tokens (since it is sufficient that the perturbation moves the latent representation closer to another token in the codebook).
+This sensitivity of the token reconstruction leads to poor robustness under image perturbations, as similar tokens are randomly assigned to either red or green sets.
+Thus, we cluster the codebook tokens based on their embeddings to improve robustness.
 Tokens are partitioned into green and red sets such that all tokens belonging to the same cluster are either in the green or in the red set.

-\paragraph{Clustering the Vocabulary.} Before generation, we first use $k$-means to partition the vocabulary \vocabulary into $k$ non-overlapping sets of tokens based on the Euclidean distance between vectors provided by the codebook \codebook, resulting in a set of clusters $(C_1, \dots, C_k)$.
-In the following, using a slightly overloaded notation, we denote the cluster lookup function as $C[q]$, which returns the id of the cluster to which the token $q$ has been assigned.
+\paragraph{Clustering the vocabulary.} Prior to generation, we apply $k$-means clustering to partition the vocabulary \vocabulary into $k$ disjoint subsets $(C_1, \dots, C_k)$.
+This partitioning is computed using the Euclidean distances between the token representations in the codebook \codebook.
+For convenience, we define a cluster assignment function $c(q) \in \{1, \dots, k\}$, which returns the index of the cluster containing token $q$.